arfatshaikhh/naruto-Ai-chatbot/README.md

 🛠️ Tech Stack

 1)Python

 2)openai → AI responses

 3)pyautogui → GUI automation (mouse & keyboard)

 4)pyperclip → Clipboard management

-4)time → Delays for smooth automation
+5)time → Delays for smooth automation

+Note: Since this project uses pyautogui, it directly clicks and types on your system.
+Make sure your chat window (e.g., WhatsApp Web) is positioned correctly on screen, and adjust the coordinates in bot.py if needed.